kimmokartasalo/storm-simulation/README.md

 `<output>_localizations.csv` - Table of all the generated localizations.

 ## Running parameter sweeps
 The simulator can be easily run to generate a large number of images with different parameters.
-A script for running such parameter sweeps is work in progress.
+The script `run_sweep.py`is meant as an example for this purpose.
+You can modify the parameter combinations to use and the number of images to generate for each combination by editing the script.
+The script can then be run interactively in e.g. Spyder or from the command line with `python3 run_sweep.py`.

+The script will create one subdirectory in the requested output folder per parameter combination.
+The images representing those parameters are stored in the subdirectory and named with a running number.

 ## Citing
 If you use the code for an article, please contact the author.